Agoric/documentation/main/guides/getting-started/start-a-project.md

 ## Platform Requirements
 Currently Agoric supports [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about), MacOS, and Linux.
 This tutorial is based on an installation of [Ubuntu 22.04 LTS](https://ubuntu.com/download/desktop).
 If you're using a different operating system, some variation may be required.

+## Installing Prerequisites
+In this section you'll be installing prerequisite components into your environment.
+If you're working with your own environment rather than using a fresh Ubuntu install, you may already have some or all of these components already installed.

 ### Installing Curl Utility on Ubuntu
-If you're using a fresh Linux installation or you do not already have the `curl` utility installed, please follow these steps...
 <details>
 <summary>Installing Curl Utility on Ubuntu</summary>